autotel/-moved-wave-sculpt-experiment/readme.md

 * find a small square at the right of the lanes; when you drag it vertically, it changes the vertical scale of the lanes.

 ## todo:
-* some changes are not propagated from model to interface:
-    * points in envelopeGenerator
-* Add more interesting filters

 * there still are no interfaces to control some properties without the command line:
     * patching among modules
     * filter type selection